mysteryfigure/HoneyBadgerMPC/docs/ci.rst

 ``BUILD=tests`` matrix rows), `docker-compose is used
 <using docker in builds>`_.
 The ``Dockerfile`` used is located under the
 ``.ci/`` directory whereas the ``docker-compose`` file is under the root of the project and is named ``.travis.compose.yml``.
-Both files are similar to the ones used for development.
-One key difference is that only the docs or tests requirements are installed, depending on the value of the ``BUILD`` environment variable.
+This Dockerfile simply pulls the last-pushed version of our testing docker-image from Dockerhub, copies over cloned code, and then runs the tests.
+This prevents having to install dependencies in travis, which vastly cuts down our CI time.

-.. note:: Some work could perhaps be done to limit the duplication accross the
+.. note:: In order to achieve this, we must push a docker image to dockerhub
-    two Dockerfiles, by using a base Dockerfile for instance, but this may also complicate things so for now some duplication is tolerated.
+    whenever our dependencies change.
+Some work could be done to do this automatically through dockerhub's `automated builds`_.

 Code coverage